drhsqlite/fossil-mirror/www/containers.md

 ### <a id="podman"></a>Podman

-The biggest downside of that method is that you don’t have all of the user-land tools for managing the containers.

 A lighter-weight alternative to Docker Engine that doesn’t give up so much of its administrator affordances is [Podman], initially created by Red Hat and thus popular on that family of OSes, although it will run on